How to Train Your Dragon

 What Kids Can Learn

-Children can learn about the importance of looking beyond prejudice and the value of forging unique connections.
+Children can learn about the importance of looking beyond surface appearances, the benefits of diplomacy and kindness, and the courage to stand up for one's beliefs.

 Key Topics Discussed